 Wellbeing can be improved in many ways.
 From reducing isolation to the tools that are used to combat daily struggles.
 Activities like mindfulness or even being signposted to organisations can help.

 Hate crime – Many experience homophobic, transphobic or biphobic comments or abuse.
 Some may not understand how to deal with the hate they are receiving.
 Kroma acts as a hate crime incident reporting point and can work with individual’s, if police involvement is required.
 We work closely with Hampshire Police LAGLO’s, who meet monthly at some of our coffee groups on Saturdays.

-The majority of our work is provided through weekly coffee groups on Saturday from 11am to 1pm for all LGBT+.
+The majority of our work is provided through weekly coffee groups on Saturday for all LGBT+.

 - Sandwich Shop, Nightingale Avenue, Eastleigh

-- Costa Coffee, 136-166 Above Bar St, Southampton (by Guildhall Place) – we meet upstairs
+- first Saturday (starts September) from 3pm – 5pm at Costa Coffee, 136-166 Above Bar St, Southampton (by Guildhall Place) – we meet upstairs

-Looking to extend the coffee groups into other areas such as Waterlooville, Gosport, Winchester and other areas.
+Looking to extend the coffee groups into other areas such as Waterlooville, Gosport, Havant and other areas.